emmt/TiPi/info/tpp.md

 The `#def` directive with the `:=` operator only partially expands the value of a macro.
-While this is sufficient for most of the cases, it is sometimes necessary (or more readable) to temporally the expansion of some macros.
+While this is sufficient for most of the cases, it is sometimes necessary (or more readable) to temporally suspend the expansion of some macros.

 The command:

     //# suspend NAME1 NAME2 ...

-suspends the expansion of the macros `NAME1`, `NAME2`, etc.  Until these macros are redefined or their expansion resumed with the `#resulr` directive, they will not be expanded.
+suspends the expansion of the macros `NAME1`, `NAME2`, etc.  Until these macros are redefined or their expansion resumed with the `#resume` directive, they will not be expanded.
 For instance, the expansion of `${NAME1}` will produce `${NAME1}`.
 Note that it is not required that a macro be defined prior to suspend its expansion.